 Although tickets are already for sale, 5th Ward Alderman Leslie Hairston, who presides over the park, says nothing is set in stone.

 "What I met with the Parks District about was the concept of bringing the festival to Jackson Park," she says.
 "It hasn't been fully approved."
-Once she's been briefed on a layout and met with local police, she’ll present the festival to her constituents.
+Once she's been briefed on the layout and met with the police, she says, she'll present the festival to her constituents.

 Should the application be approved, Spring Awakening would be React's third music festival in a public park this summer, joining North Coast in Union Park and Mamby on the Beach at Oakwood Beach.
 Accounting for setup and teardown, which took weeks last year, React could corner Chicago parkland for more than a month this summer.

 On the other hand, a major music festival could be a financial boon to Jackson Park, a potential site of the Obama Presidential Center.
 The park is currently hearing proposals for a $10 million visitors center, and an $8 million habitat restoration, funded partially with Park District money, is already underway.
 Festival revenues could help: Lollapalooza pays the city $1.5 million annually for its lease on Grant Park, in addition to a percentage of total revenues surpassing that amount (13.5% this year).
 For its right to book concerts at Northerly Island, Live Nation pays City Hall $300,000 annually, a portion of concessions revenue, and $1.25 a ticket, or $37,500 for a sold-out show.